smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppCapabilityUpdated/index.md

 : SDL

 Purpose
-: Inform that that a specific application capability has changed
+: Inform the HMI that a specific application capability has changed

 ### Notification

-SDL sends OnAppCapabilityUpdated notification to HMI to provide supported by application <abbr title="Video Streaming Capabilities">VSC</abbr>
+SDL sends OnAppCapabilityUpdated notification to HMI to provide <abbr title="Video Streaming Capabilities">VSC</abbr> supported by application

 !!! may